mmagnuski/eegDb/README.md

 ### What is `eegDb`?
-**`eegDb`** is an egglab plugin that eases up managing preprocessing routines.
+**`eegDb`** is an eeglab plugin that eases up managing preprocessing routines.
 It allows to create project databases for reproducible eeg preprocessing with eeglab.

 :construction:
 The project is currently under construction, the [documentation](http://eegdb.readthedocs.io/en/latest/) is not complete.